Library Catalog and Digital Collections (Summon 2.0)

 The research facility is open during Normal Business Hours.

-Searching the online catalog should give you a good idea where to physically start your search, i.e., Root Hall or Ridgway Hall.
-See “visit” above for directions and hours.
+Searching the online catalog should give you a good idea where an item is physically located (e.g., Root Hall, Ridgway Hall, online).
+Click on “Visit” tab for directions and hours.
 Both locations are open to the public.
 No appointments are needed.
 There are no fees to use the collections.

-Root Hall is an open stack library which means patrons are free to wander in the stacks and browse the collection.
+Root Hall is an open stack library where patrons are free to walk through the shelves to browse and select items from the collection.

 Ridgway Hall is a closed stack library where staff will retrieve requested materials.
 One cart of archival boxes per researcher will be allowed on the floor at one time.